dustdfg/godot-devkit/README.md

 Godot-devkit is a project to build LLVM sharpened for speed building Godot.
 Main aim is to make a drop-in clang distribution for building Godot.
 Which means if devkit distribution fails compiling godot with certain configuration, system distribution should fail with the same configuration too, otherwise it should be considered a bug.

+## Status

+Builds with (Full LTO + PGO) currently it gives 30% speed boost. "production ready" but in "testing phase"

 ## Building

 Run `build.sh`.
 The produced devkit will be named `godot-devkit.tar.xz`